 It’s an amazing thing when you can do that.
 But not everyone can break away from their current situation and find their “people”.
 But at least you can find it online.

 When you first started talking about minimalism and simple living, there was barely anyone else doing it.
 Now there’s a growing interest.
 Where do you see this movement going?
 Is it here to stay?

-When I started Zen Habits there wasn’t many people talking about minimalism and simplicity.
+When I started Zen Habits there weren’t many people talking about minimalism and simplicity.
 It really wasn’t that big of a topic so I thought I would write about and see if other people like me resonate with it.
-But actually it tapped into something that people really felt.
+But actually, it tapped into something that people really felt.